Best daily deals

 How to download music onto your Android as a local file

-No, once your subscription expires, or you cancel it, you cannot access locally downloaded songs that you saved through the streaming app itself.
+No, once your subscription expires or you cancel it, you cannot access locally downloaded songs that you saved through the streaming app itself.

 No, if you download music through a streaming app, you can only play that music with the streaming app itself.

 It can.
-If you have a data cap, you can download music when you’re connected to Wi-Fi to avoid maxing out your data allowance.
+If you have a data cap, you can download music when connected to Wi-Fi to avoid maxing out your data allowance.